Gideon Haigh

-Gideon Clifford Jeffrey Davidson Haigh (born 29 December 1965) is an English-born Australian journalist and non-fiction author who writes about sport (especially cricket), business and crime in Australia.
+Gideon Clifford Jeffrey Davidson Haigh (born 29 December 1965) is an Australian journalist and non-fiction author who writes about sport (especially cricket), business and crime in Australia.
 He was born in London, was raised in Geelong, and lives in Melbourne.

 Career

 Haigh began his career as a journalist, writing on business for The Age newspaper from 1984 to 1992 and for The Australian from 1993 to 1995.
 He has since contributed to over 70 newspapers and magazines, both on business topics and on sport, mostly cricket.
 He wrote regularly for The Guardian during the 2006–07 Ashes series and has featured also in The Times and the Financial Times.
-He is the senior cricket writer for The Australian.
+He was senior cricket writer for The Australian, with his final column published at the conclusion of the 2023 Ashes series.

-Haigh has authored 19 books and edited seven more.
+Haigh has authored 51 books and edited seven more.
 Of those on a cricketing theme, his historical works includes The Cricket War and Summer Game.
 He has written two biographies, The Big Ship (of Warwick Armstrong) and Mystery Spinner (of Jack Iverson); the latter was The Cricket Society's "Book of the Year", short-listed for the William Hill Sports Book of the Year and dubbed "a classic" by The Sunday Times; anthologies of his writings Ashes 2005 and Game for Anything, as well as Many a Slip (the humorous diary of a club cricket season) and The Vincibles, his story of the South Yarra Cricket Club of which he is a life member and perennial vice-president and for whose newsletter he has written about cricket the longest.
 He has also published several books on business-related topics, such as The Battle for BHP, Asbestos House (which details the James Hardie asbestos controversy) and Bad Company, an examination of the CEO phenomenon.
 He mostly publishes with Aurum Press.
 He has won the annual Jack Pollard Trophy for the best Australian cricket book six times.

 Haigh was appointed editor of the Wisden Cricketers' Almanack Australia for 1999–2000 and 2000–01.
 Since March 2006, he has been a regular panellist on the ABC television sports panel show Offsiders.
 He was also a regular co-host on The Conversation Hour with Jon Faine on 774 ABC Melbourne until near the end of 2006.